Tutorial: Create an SMB Azure file share and connect it to a Windows VM using the Azure portal

 Screenshot of the VM log in prompt, more choices is highlighted.

-5. You may receive a certificate warning during the sign-in process.
+5. You might receive a certificate warning during the sign-in process.
 Select Yes or Continue to create the connection.

 Map the Azure file share to a Windows drive